timwiddo/timwiddo/README.md

 # 💫 About Me:
 Studied Computer Science for 2 years at the HHU in Düsseldorf.
-I finished Beginner and Advanced Math Courses, including:
+I finished Beginner and Advanced Math/CompSci Courses, including:
 * Calculus 1,2
 * Linear Algebra 1, 2
 * Computerfocused Mathematics (at TU Berlin)